fy0d-0r/bug_bounty_notes/reconnaissance.md

 ### dig and zone transfer
 Zone transfer is the process of replicating
 DNS Database (zone file) betweeen DNS (Name) Servers.
+When the name server is vulnerable in Zone Transfer, we can enumerate sub domains easily.
 ### nslookup